 Note.
 If you do not wish to map your M: drive using the operating system, but would rather use an alternative method, you can download ExpanDrive.
 When using this method, however, you will need to make sure that you change your password in ExpanDrive every time your Unity password is changed.
 Otherwise, it will fail to function properly.
 To learn how to download and use ExpanDrive to map your M: drive, see the corresponding FAQs page here.

 Mapping the M: Drive

-To map your M: drive, click on the Start button, and right-click on Computer.
+To map your M: drive, open File Explorer (the manilla folder icon), and right-click on This PC or Computer.
 Then, select Map network drive from the drop-down menu (Fig. 1).